Amin-MAG/My-Notes/ProgrammingLanguages.md

 ## Declarative Programming Languages

-The main branches of this paradigm is
+The main branches of this paradigm are:

 - Reactive
 - Functional